Maxfield, Maine

 Maxfield is a town in Penobscot County, Maine, United States.
 The population was 89 at the 2020 census.

 Geography

 Maxfield is situated along the Piscataquis River.

 According to the United States Census Bureau, the town has a total area of 19.20 sqmi, of which 18.93 sqmi is land and 0.27 sqmi is water.

 History

 Maxfield was incorporated in 1824 from a portion of the Bridgton Academy Grant.

 In the early 1890s, Maxfield was within the range of a giant (400 pound) wild black bear named "Old Ranger", who was eventually shot and killed by a local hunting party after a lifetime of raiding orchards, and having survived numerous other attempts to do him in.
 According to a New York Sun obituary of Old Ranger, "the whole of Penobscot County knew the bear, and he defied the entire population."

+In December 2025, Maxfield town council voted in favor of dissolving the town into unorganized territory.